When will kids under 5 be eligible for the COVID vaccine?

 When can babies and children under 5 get the vaccine?

-Now that Pfizer has submitted data to the FDA, a meeting of experts that gathers to discuss safety and effectiveness data and vote on whether or not the FDA should authorize a vaccine is scheduled for Feb.
-15. (The meeting is open to the public and you can tune in here or on the agency's YouTube channel.)
+Once Pfizer and BioNTech submit additional information to the FDA, a committee of experts that gathers to discuss safety and effectiveness data and vote on whether or not the FDA should authorize a vaccine will meet.
+The agency will provide an update on timing for the meeting on the vaccine for kids under 5 once they receive more data, FDA Commissioner Dr. Janet Woodcock and Dr. Peter Marks, director of the FDA's Center for Biologics Evaluation and Research said in a statement Friday.

+"This will give the agency time to consider the additional data, allowing for a transparent public discussion as part of our usual scientific and regulatory processes for COVID-19 vaccines," the doctors said.

 If the FDA does authorize Pfizer's vaccine for children as young as 6 months old, the CDC typically goes through the same process: An outside panel of health experts will discuss the benefits and risks of recommending the vaccine to children under 5 years old.
 If they vote to recommend Pfizer's vaccine for the younger age group, the CDC's director will likely accept the panel's decision and the small doses of Pfizer's COVID-19 vaccine for kids will become available in pediatricians' offices or other clinics.

 Pfizer and BioNTech's vaccine for children 6 months through 4 years comes in two doses that are one-tenth the volume of the vaccine for people age 12 and up.
-A third 3-microgram dose is being researched right now and may be authorized in the near future.
+A third 3-microgram dose is being researched right now is expected to complete the series.

 The vaccine for kids 5 to 11 is one-third the dose given to everyone 12 and up, and it's delivered in two doses.
 Pfizer's vaccine for kids can also be stored for up to 10 weeks in a fridge, making it easier to administer, and the cap on the vial is orange instead of purple and gray to avoid mix-ups.